deeptime-ml/deeptime/examples/datasets/README.rst

 Datasets
 --------

-Examples concerning the :mod:`deeptime.data` module.
+Examples contained in the :mod:`deeptime.data` module.